dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 ## getDrawingItems

-Returns all DrawingItem(s) or just some of them based on a filter function
+Returns all DrawingItem(s) or just some of them based on a filter function.

 ```typescript
 getDrawingItems(filter?: (item: DrawingItem) => boolean) :Array<DrawingItem>);